 It’s Max Shulman’s birthday.
-Who the hell is Max Shulman, you may ask?
-Or some of you may ask?
+Who the hell is Max Shulman, some of you may ask?
 He was one of the most popular humorists of his day, who reached his peak of popularity in the 1950s.
-He’s the guy who created the Dobie Gillis character, featured in a series of short stories and a couple novels – which was then turned into a popular TV series, with accompanying comic books to boot.
+He’s the guy who created the Dobie Gillis character, featured in a series of short stories and a couple novels – turned into a popular TV series, with accompanying comic books to boot.

 Once I brought the book home I learned my parents LOVED Max Shulman.
-They recognized his name immediately, both started laughing, and told me: “You HAVE to read Rally Round the Flag Boys!!
+They recognized his name immediately, of course, and both started laughing, telling me: “You HAVE to read Rally Round the Flag Boys!!”

-I remember vividly my mother TRYING to tell me the name of one of the lead characters in one of Shulman’s books (The Zebra Derby), and she was completely incapacitated by laughter and couldn’t get the words out.
+I remember vividly my mother TRYING to tell me the name of one of the lead characters in a Shulman books (The Zebra Derby), and she was incapacitated by laughter and couldn’t get the words out.
 The character’s name was Lodestone O’Toole.
-Even now – just typing those two words – I start laughing.

 I immediately took Teenage Dwarf up to my roof, with a thermos of coffee, and sat there in the autumn sun, tearing through my old childhood favorite.
 I finished it in a couple of hours.

 And for the record?
 It was even funnier than I remembered.
-I was older then.
 My sense of humor had developed, along with my experience in romance.
-The book is way MEANER than I remembered.
-It’s biting, bitchy, merciless.
-I sat up there on my roof, the memories just flooded back, and I was howling.
+The book is way MEANER than I remembered!
+It’s merciless.

-Dobie Gillis at one point has a girlfriend who is a tomboy.
+Dobie Gillis at one point has a tomboy girlfriend.
 She is constantly playing stickball and climbing trees and falling down.
 She always has cuts on her knees.
 Hence, her nickname: Red Knees.
 RED KNEES.
 Her PARENTS call her “Red Knees”.
-Dobie Gillis, kissing her on the couch, whispers lovingly into her ear, “Ohhh, Red Knees …”
+Dobie, kissing her on the couch, whispers lovingly, “Ohhh, Red Knees …”

 Here’s an excerpt from the Red Knees chapter.
 I love Red Knees.